 Don’t just use these methods to focus externally either, look internally and use these methods to give you more insight on which products are performing well, and which ones might need some help.
 Use RFM segmentation to give your product's values on how they’re performing to give you an idea of what would perform best in advertising.
 Both of these methods can also help you decide which products you should feature more prominently in your store to drive more purchases.

 The 80/20 principle and RFM segmentation can be applied to just about everything within your business to keep you focused on things that are benefiting you most.
 By the way, you can also use these to identify which parts of your business or customer base might be causing you the most problems.
 As much a problem solver as an opportunity identifier, these methods are key tools that your e-commerce business needs to find more success.

 How do you get started?
 Not sure how or where to apply these methods?
 Try one of our reports to benchmark yourself.
 We’ve created reports based on data we’ve collected from customers in various industries that show how you compare to their key revenue ranges in key product categories.
 We’ve put together 18 reports from 18 successful retailers into one visual case study booklet that your business can use as an example to help your e-commerce business grow.

-With each of these reports you’ll be able to get a solid visual for how the 80/20 principle can be applied in a business approach, and how these retailers used RFM to spot the best opportunities.
+With each of these reports, you’ll be able to get a solid vision for how the 80/20 principle can be applied in a business approach, and how these retailers used RFM to spot the best opportunities.
 You’ll be able to see the information that the retailers uncovered from examining their data and get a real-life look at how this information can be directly transferred into how to grow your business.